Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 --namespace=alfresco
 ```

-> **Note:** Alternatively, Aurora MySQL can be used instead of PostgreSQL by selecting the "Amazon Aurora with MySQL compatibility" option and version `5.7.12` in the create database wizard.
+> **Note:** Alternatively, Aurora MySQL can be used instead of PostgreSQL by selecting the **Amazon Aurora with MySQL compatibility** option and version `5.7.12` in the create database wizard.
 You'll also need to change the `database.driver` value to `org.mariadb.jdbc.Driver` and change the `database.url` to `jdbc:mariadb:aurora//YOUR-DATABASE-ENDPOINT:3306/alfresco?useUnicode=yes&characterEncoding=UTF-8`.

 ## Deploy with Alfresco Intelligence Services {#with-ai}